 “From your pee hole,” answered Paulie.

 “Sure is, kid,” Paulie said.
-“C’mon.
+“Come on.
 I want to show you something.”

-Paulie drove Da’Quarius to his house that was a few blocks over by Willow ST. It was Da’Quarius’ fist time to his home, but they didn’t go right inside.
+Paulie drove Da’Quarius to his house that was a few blocks over by Willow Street.
+It was Da’Quarius’s fist time to his home, but they didn’t go right inside.
 Whatever Paulie wanted to show him was in the garage.

 Da’Quarius stared in disbelief.
 The chrome was polished to a shine.
 The paint looked new.
 It was as if Paulie hadn’t driven it in years.

 “Dat’s amazing!”
 Da’Quarius said.
 “You race dis?”

 “I did,” Paulie said.
 “Back in my younger days.
 We’d race down East Street.
 All the way from State to Water Street and back.
 It still runs too!”